Slack guide: Work across time zones

 Slack makes working across time zones easier.
 Here's how to set it up for global teams:

-Time zones in Slack
+How to change your Time zones in Slack

 Get your time zone right.
 It helps your team know when you're available.